 You can submit prior authorization requests by phone or use the Specialty Pharmacy Transactions tile on your Link dashboard at UHCprovider.com/paan.

-Please include clinical notes, if prompted to do so.
+Include clinical notes, if prompted to do so.
 List the specialty pharmacy vendor as the servicing provider in the case.
-We will call you within three business days if the conditions aren’t met for prior authorization of the drug.
+We will call you within 3 business days if the conditions aren’t met for prior authorization of the drug.
 If authorized, we will provide a written confirmation.

 Specialty pharmaceutical vendor information is available on UHCprovider.com/specialtyrx.

 To appeal an adverse decision (a decision by us to not prior authorize a service or procedure, or a payment denial because the service wasn’t medically necessary or appropriate), you must submit a formal letter that includes your intent to appeal, justification for the appeal and supporting documentation.
 The denial letter will provide you with the filing deadlines and the address to submit the appeal.